Sumatran tiger: Characteristics

 The Sumatran tiger was described based on two zoological specimens that differed in skull size and striping pattern from Bengal and Javan tiger specimens.
 It is darker in fur colour and has broader stripes than the Javan tiger.
 Stripes tend to dissolve into spots near their ends, and on the back, flanks and hind legs are lines of small, dark spots between the regular stripes.
 The frequency of stripes is higher than in other subspecies.

 Males have a prominent ruff, which is especially marked in the Sumatran tiger.

 The Sumatran tiger is one of the smallest tigers.
 Males measure between the pegs 2.2 to 2.55 m in head-to-body length, with the greatest skull length of 295 to 335 mm and weigh 100 to 140 kg.
 Females weigh 75 to 110 kg and measure 2.15 to 2.30 m in length between the pegs with a greatest length of skull of 263 to 294 mm.

+Genomics

+A near telomere-to-telomere chromosome-level genome assembly of the Sumatran tiger was published in 2026; the genome is approximately 2.46 Gb in size, spans 19 chromosomes, has a BUSCO completeness of 95.3%, and 23,737 protein-coding genes were predicted.